aaronstockdill/UCMaths/README.md

 ```

 The class options are:
-+ `twosided`, which inserts a blank page between the coversheet and the main content, so that when printing twosided the coversheet is singlesided.
++ `twosided`, which inserts a blank page between the coversheet and the main content, so that when printing two-sided the coversheet is single-sided.
-+ `signature` inserts a signature line at the bottom of each (noncover) page.
++ `signature` inserts a signature line at the bottom of each (non-cover) page.
 + `a4paper` and `12pt` are as for article, recommended for New Zealand.

 The preamble declarations are: